t-morgan/mlops-mvp/README.md

 * **MLflow UI**: `http://localhost:5000`
 * **MinIO Console**: `http://localhost:9001` (Login: `minioadmin` / `minioadmin`)

-## Running the Orchestrated Pipeline with Airflow
+## Running the Full MLOps Lifecycle

 This is the primary, intended workflow for the platform.